 CIRCULAR REcycle is an available option after a product has undergone multiple use-cycles.
 It is a shared responsibility between users and manufacturers to recover and manufacture products with recycled content respectively.

 |The Mainichi Newspaper Company that embedded seeds into their newspaper for planting after reading - Japan |

 Sari Bari - India

-|Waste as a resource: Products that have a single use or have reached its end of life and is ready for disposal.|
+|Waste as a resource: Products that have a single use or have reached its end of use and is ready for disposal.|

-Resource recovery, Incentives, investment
+Resource recovery, incentives, investment

-Circular Design: Identification, Recyclability, Disassembly,
+Circular Design: Identification, Recyclability, Disassembly, Material selection.

-Circular Economy Systems Diagram
+Circular Economy Butterfly Diagram

-In a Circular Economy both natural (biological) and man-made (technical) materials circulate in production cycles.
+In a circular economy both natural (biological) and man-made (technical) materials circulate in production cycles.
 Refer to Circular Economy for a more detailed description.